-Maybe you don’t celebrate Christmas or you have no idea what you’re going to do with the kids once all the presents have been opened (that would be around 7 a.m.).
-Maybe you’re getting cabin fever at the thought of all that togetherness in a living room strewn with candy canes and gift wrap.
-Whatever the case, here’s your Christmas miracle: a list of places around the Bay Area that are open on December 25.
-From ice rinks to science museums to holiday light shows, the Bay Area has a surprising number of ways to spread good cheer on Christmas Day.
+Maybe you don’t celebrate Christmas or you have no idea what you’re going to do with the kids once all the presents have been opened (a.k.a.
+6:25 a.m.).
+From ice rinks to science museums to holiday light shows, the Bay Area has a surprising number of things to do with kids on Christmas Day.
+It’s a Christmas miracle and we’ve got the full rundown below!

 Visit the Animals at the SF Zoo